Hedrauta/Wreckfest-eventloop-randomizer/README.md

 ## First way (the "safest" one)

-> Run Powershell in admin, and execute
+> Run Powershell as admin, and execute

 > `Set-ExecutionPolicy RemoteSigned` (there will be no confirmation, but you can "check" it with `Get-ExecutionPolicy`